Discover the History of the Valley

 Peek into the Past

-When you visit, take the opportunity to peek into the past and discover the history of the town and the land around it.
-The mining heritage of this town, located at the base of Nickel Plate Mountain, is evident in the architecture you see today.
+When you visit, take the opportunity to peek into the past and discover the town’s history and the land around it.
+Hedley looms in Nickel Plate Mountain’s shadows, which serves as a constant reminder of the town’s heritage.
+The mining history revolving around Nickel Plate is evident in the architecture you see today.

 The Snaza’ist Discovery Centre and the Hedley Museum offer insightful exhibits into our First Nations and prospecting history.
 The Upper Similkameen Indian Band has its office here in Hedley.
 The band’s territory runs from just outside Hedley to Princeton.

 Hedley is where you’ll get a seasonal opportunity to peer into days of old when gold was on everyone’s mind.
-Mascot Mine, located 1 km (.62 mi) above the town is closed at this time for renovations and upgrades.
+Mascot Mine, located 1 km (.62 mi) above the town, is closed for renovations and upgrades.

 It is rumoured that legendary outlaw, Billy Miner, used to come to Hedley with boxes of chocolates to give to the ladies at the dance hall.